My Comeback Story Of A Lifetime: The Road Hasn’t Been Easy

 During my disability, I became a Grant Writer and expert at finding “hidden money” and saving money at home.

 I hold a business management degree from Georgia Military College; graduated from Fort Benjamin Harrison Defense Information School; Specialty: Military Public Affairs and Photo Journalism.

 After graduation from the Second U.S. Army Public Affairs Internship, the Fort Benning Marksmanship Unit recruited me as Public Affairs Officer.

-Because of early onset RA that affects the body equally, I chose to join the slower-paced world of SunTrust International Services, Inc. as Executive Assistant to the President; Specialty: Formulation and monitoring of annual $3 Million Personnel Budget.
+Because of early onset RA that affects the body equally, I chose to join the slower-paced world of SunTrust International Services, Inc. as Executive Assistant to the President; Accomplishment: Formulation and monitoring of annual $3 Million Personnel Budget.

 Since 1998, I have worked as an entrepreneur and philanthropist.

-My hobbies include reading, writing, organic gardening, valuing antiques and collectibles.
+My hobbies include reading, writing, permaculture gardening, valuing antiques and collectibles.

 Paralyzed Veterans of America featured my Disability Empowerment book in the May 2008 issue of PN Magazine: Your Financial Future.